scientifichackers/zproc/README.md

 - The process(s) communicate over zmq sockets, over `ipc://`.

-- The parent process has its own Process attached; responsible for the following
+- Zproc runs a zproc server, which is responsible for storing and managing the state.

-    - storing the state whenever it is updated, by another process.
+    - store the state whenever it is updated, by another process.

-    - transmitting the state whenever a process needs to access it.
+    - transmitt the state whenever a process needs to access it.

-- If a process wishes to synchronize at a certain condition, it can attach a handler to the source daemon.
+- If a process wishes to synchronize at a certain condition, it can attach a handler to the zproc server.

-    - The source daemon will check the condition on all state-changes.
+    - The zproc server will check the condition on all state-changes.

-    - If the condition is met, the source daemon shall open a tunnel to the application and send the state back.
+    - If the condition is met, the zproc server shall open a tunnel to the application and send the state back.

-    - zmq already has the mechanisms to block your application untill that tunnel is opened.
+    - zmq sockets block you application until that tunnel is opened.

 # Caveats

 - The state only gets updated if you do it directly.
 This means that if you mutate objects in the state, they wont get updated in global state.

-- It runs an extra daemonic process for managing the state.
+- It runs an extra daemonic server for managing the state.
 Its fairly lightweight though, and shouldn't add too much weight to your application.

 - The state is required to be marshal compatible, which means: